 The ad hoc committee's work is now nearing completion, and the recommendations we're making include a call for greater levels of just those things: trust and delegation.
 We have studied the N.A. structure with great scrutiny, and we have studied a great deal of source material, including the Twelve Concepts for World Service.
-We have completed work on a document called "The Twelve Principles of Service for Narcotics Anonymous" that we see as forming the basis for the rest of our work to follow.
+We have completed work on a document called "The Twelve Concepts for N.A.
+Service," a document which forms the basis for the rest of our work on A Guide to Service in Narcotics Anonymous.

-The Twelve Principles of Service are not a simple restatement of the concepts.
-They instead represent a concerted effort to glean the main body of principle from the concepts, and apply it to N.A.
-Rather than focusing solely on world service, these principles are intended to apply to the entire N.A. service structure.
-And we have added principles that have grown out of N.A.'s own experience.
+The Twelve Concepts of Service are not a simple restatement of A.A.'s concepts.
+They instead represent a concerted effort to glean the pertinent principles from A.A.'s experience, applying them to our own fellowship's needs.
+Rather than focusing solely on world service, N.A.'s Twelve Concepts are intended to apply to the entire service structure.
+And we have added concepts that have grown out of N.A.'s own experience.

-These principles, and our final drafts of The Guide to Service that will follow shortly, are presented to the fellowship in the hopes that we will all put aside our preconceived notions, and consider with an open mind just what kinds of changes the adoption of these documents would bring about.
+These concepts, and our drafts of A Guide to Service, are presented to the fellowship in the hopes that we will all put aside our preconceived notions, and consider with an open mind just what kinds of changes the adoption of these documents would bring about.
 We are convinced that the changes would be forward-moving, positive ones that would stimulate the development of our fellowship in the direction it must go to effectively handle the challenges it now faces, and will face in the years to come.